 - For the Value, enter $CustomerList

-- Create a change item to set the Name attribute to: ‘customers.xml’ (including the single quotation marks [’]).
+Create a change item to set the Name attribute to: ‘customers.xml’ (including the single quotation marks [‘]).
+The Create Object dialog box should now look like this:

 Click OK to save the action properties.
 The microflow should look like this:

-- Drag an Export XML activity from the Toolbox to the line between the start event and end event.
+Drag an Export with mapping activity from the Toolbox to the line between the start event and end event.
 This inserts a new export XML activity.

 - For Mapping, select the previously created ExportCustomersMapping XML-to-domain mapping